epiverse-trace/sivirep/README.md

 `import_linelist_disease_year` is the function that allows importation of data from sivigila service using a parameterised format based on disease and year.

+##### 💡 Tip 1 - Avoid time delays when importing data

+- `sivirep` 0.0.1 is meant to assist with access to SIVIGILA source.
+  This process of downloading the information may take a few minutes depending on the size of the dataset.
+To avoid repeating downloading the same data every time you can use `cache = TRUE` in the function `import_linelist_disease_year` This option is set by default.

 ### 2. Cleansing sivigila data